Momentum Guidance: Plug-and-Play Guidance for Flow Models: Momentum Guidance

 with $\Delta t = t_{i+1}-t_i$ and $\alpha > 0$ governing the extrapolation strength toward sharper distributions.
 The final sample is obtained at time $t_N = 1$.

-\paragraph{Memory and computation overhead.} Momentum Guidance introduces no additional network evaluations: at each timestep it reuses the already-computed velocity, so the number of function evaluations remains identical to that of the underlying sampler or any CFG-equipped pipeline.
-The only extra state maintained during inference is the momentum vector $\vm_{t_i}$, whose dimensionality matches that of the flow state $\mZ_{t_i}$.
-Because flow states are typically far smaller than model parameters or intermediate activations, the memory cost of storing $\vm_{t_i}$ is negligible in practice.
-For instance, ImageNet-256 models~\citep{peebles2023scalable} using an SD encoder~\citep{rombach2022high} operate in a latent space of size \(32\times 32\times 4\), and high-resolution models such as FLUX.1-dev~\citep{flux2024} use latents on the order of \(128\times 128 \times 16\) for \(1024^2\) images—both orders of magnitude smaller than the underlying network parameters or their activations.
+\paragraph{Memory and computation overhead.} Momentum Guidance does not change the number of function evaluations.
+Each step reuses the model velocity already computed by the base sampler, then applies the extrapolation update in Eq.~\ref{eq:mg_update}.
+The only additional state is the velocity momentum $\vm_{t_i}$, an EMA buffer with the same shape as the flow state $\mZ_{t_i}$.
+This overhead is negligible compared with model parameters and intermediate activations.
+For example, ImageNet-256 models~\citep{peebles2023scalable} with an SD encoder~\citep{rombach2022high} use latents of size \(32\times 32\times 4\), while high-resolution models such as FLUX.1-dev~\citep{flux2024} use latents on the order of \(128\times 128 \times 16\) for \(1024^2\) images.

 \paragraph{Understanding Momentum Guidance.}